-A student will independently communicate:

-- Effectively in verbal and written English to obtain and transmit information to all members of the health care team. - In a professional and timely manner per program requirements.
+The student must be able to communicate effectively in verbal and written English in order to obtain and transmit information to patients and members of the health care team.
+The appropriate communication may also rely on the student's ability to make a correct judgment in seeking supervisory help and consultation in a timely manner.